Whirlpool beats revenue estimates, raises full-year profit forecast

-(Reuters) - Whirlpool Corp (WHR.N) on Monday beat analysts’ estimates for second-quarter revenue and raised its full-year profit forecast, as the appliance maker sold its washing machines and kitchen appliances at higher prices.
+July 22 (Reuters) - Whirlpool Corp on Monday beat analysts’ estimates for second-quarter revenue and raised its full-year profit forecast, as the appliance maker sold its washing machines and kitchen appliances at higher prices.

 Net sales rose to $5.19 billion from $5.14 billion, beating analysts’ estimates of $5.02 billion, according IBES data from Refinitiv.